albertauyeung/hexaflexagon/README.md

 ## Project Overview

-This project implements in Python a hexaflexagon generator that takes three input images and creates a printable template.
-The generator:
+This project provides two ways to generate hexaflexagon templates:

+1. **Web Application**: A sleek, user-friendly web interface built with FastAPI
+2. **Command-Line Tool**: A Python script for batch processing

+The hexaflexagon generator:

 - **Accepts 3 different images** as input
 - **Automatically crops and scales** images to fit hexagonal segments